vikrampawar/stories/pages/HouseWarmingParty.md

 It would have been so, if one walked from point A to point B in a line that’s as close to a straight line as possible.

 However, the line that S. tread with his wife and two children as the rain drops were falling on their heads, was, if anything, resembling more the contours of a jalebi made by an overenthusiastic chef, than a straight line.
-This line went around Waitrose 3 times, and then went along every building in the vicinity, making big dots near the entrances of each, as S. and family tried to decipher the buildings’ name from the ultra small board that was hung near the entrances.
+This line went around Waitrose 3 times, and then went along every building in the vicinity, making big dots near the entrances of each, as S. and family tried to decipher the buildings'name from the ultra small board that was hung near the entrances.

 After having done this for a while, and when his phone was in danger of getting drenched, the exasperated S. gave up and rang Mounika for more specific details, upon which Mounika playfully suggested concentrating on only the buildings surrounding a play area with a large slide.
 [The sympathetic reader may at this point say, why this crucial detail was not included in the earlier brief Whatsapp message - to which the S. has to nod in silent, but vigorous agreement.]